Cai1Hsu/CharVideo/README.md

 This program allows you to play a video in chars.

-The code is a little messy, I'll clean it another time.
 ## Features
    - High-performance   You can play videos at 60 fps in your terminal emulator.
    - Eazy to use        Follow the commands below and you can enjoy it easily.